WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2026-02-02-envoy-gateway-cert-manager-zero-touch-tls.md

 Automating TLS with Envoy Gateway and Cert-Manager represents the next step in reducing Kubernetes operational overhead.
 By removing the need for manual certificate objects, teams can deploy secure applications faster and with fewer configuration errors.
 This approach provides a robust, portable, and free security model that is fully production-ready.

-**Would you like me to create the LinkedIn post for this part as well?**
 You can find all the code sample on <a href="https://github.com/WolfgangOfner/Youtube/tree/main/Envoy%20Gateway%20%2B%20Cert-Manager%20-%20Zero-Touch%20TLS%20Without%20Certificate%20Objects%20-%20Part%2016">GitHub</a>.

 This post was AI-generated based on the transcript of the video "Envoy Gateway + Cert Manager - Zero Touch TLS Without Certificate Objects - Part 16" and reviewed by me.